blackhatethicalhacking/SQL-INJECTION-PWN/README.md

-# SQL Injection 1 liner Attack
+# SQL Injection 1 Liner Pwnage

 A 1 Liner SQL Injection Attack using SQLMAP and various parameters that helps quickly check for a vulnerabilities during Bug Bounty.